webix-hub/docs/data/desktop/chart_scales.md

 If you set an empty yAxis property object **(yAxis:{})**, the dataset will be analyzed and the scale will be formed automatically.
 Here:

-- the optimal step for units will be 10 as all the values are lower than a hundred;
+- the optimal step for units will be 10 as all the values are less than a hundred;
-- the lowest unit value for the scale will be 20 as the lowest value in the dataset is 20 and the program takes the closest ten's place.
+- the least unit value for the scale will be 20 as the least value in the dataset is 20 and the program will take the value nearest to 10;
-- the highest unit value for the scale will be 80 since it's the highest data value.
+- the largest unit value for the scale will be 80 since it's the greatest data value.

 ###X-Axis Formation

 Minimal compulsory API for the x-Axis includes

 - **template** -  data item from the dataset.
-Here is it **#year#**.
+Here it is **#year#**.
 Each value turns into a labeled unit on the line.

 ##Custom Scale